• Home

 Artwork information

-Successful artists will need to submit an image of their artwork along with details about their artwork and how it relates to waste, litter or over-consumption.
+Successful artists will need to submit a good quality image of their artwork along with details about their artwork and how it relates to waste, litter or over-consumption.

 • Artist name or group name